mkg5599/mcp-voice-app/docs/semantic_search.md

-# Semantic Search Documentation
+# In-Memory Vector Search Documentation

 ## Overview

-The semantic search feature enables natural language queries over the product catalog using vector embeddings and similarity search.
-This provides more intuitive product discovery compared to traditional keyword-based filtering.
+The semantic search feature enables natural language queries over the product catalog using vector embeddings and in-memory similarity search.
+This provides more intuitive product discovery compared to traditional keyword-based filtering while maintaining a lightweight, Vercel-deployable architecture.

 ## Architecture

 1. **Embedding Generation**: Product data (name, description, tags, city) is converted to vector embeddings using OpenAI's `text-embedding-ada-002` model
-2. **Vector Storage**: Embeddings are stored in ChromaDB for efficient similarity search
+2. **In-Memory Storage**: Embeddings are stored in Python dictionaries for fast access
 3. **Query Processing**: User queries are embedded and compared against product vectors
-4. **Similarity Ranking**: Results are ranked by cosine similarity score
+4. **Similarity Ranking**: Results are ranked by cosine similarity score using pure Python implementation

 ## Setup